waseemh/binoculars/README.md

 # Sherlock

-Sherlock is an open source tool for automating visual regression tests using Selenium WebDriver API.
+Sherlock is an open source tool for automating visual regression tests using Selenium WebDriver.
+Thanks to its simple API, Sherlock can be semeassly integrated into your existing Selenium tests.